shihabsararrafid/manufacturer-client/README.md

 -
 - The project has mainly Four route , `Home`,`Blogs`,`purchase`,`login`.
 Every route has some sub route too .
 I used some hover animation on this route.On the basis of a user logged in or not some more routes are shown on header.
 These are `Dashboard`.
 - The project use two main authentication system , one is `email password verification` another is `google verification`.

+- User dashboard and admin dashboard created.
+- Dynamic comment section & Update profile route added.
+- A registered user can order any product at least for the minimum quantity.
 - The folder structure of the project is such that firstly there have been created a component folder in src folder .
 In the component folder there are folder based on page ,depending on the page there are more folder.There are some shared component which has been shared by all the pages such as `HEADER` and `Footer` component .
 - The `purchase\:id ` route is a `required route` , to access this route one must log in to the account or register to the page.